MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/cluster-resource-override.md

 ---
-title: "Customize cluster scoped resources in Azure Kubernetes Fleet Manager with cluster resource overrides"
+title: "Customize Cluster-Scoped Resources in Azure Kubernetes Fleet Manager with Cluster Resource Overrides"
-description: This article provides an overview of how to use the Fleet ClusterResourceOverride API to override cluster scoped resources in Azure Kubernetes Fleet Manager. ms.topic: how-to ms.date: 05/10/2024
+description: This article provides an overview of how to use the Fleet ClusterResourceOverride API to override cluster-scoped resources in Azure Kubernetes Fleet Manager. ms.topic: how-to ms.date: 05/10/2024
 author: sjwaight